How to Quickly Get Rid of Old House Smell on a Budget

 One of the best ways to absorb unpleasant odors from indoor air is activated charcoal.
 Activated charcoal has been treated with oxygen, making it more porous and creating more surface area to trap odor-causing chemicals.

-Other things that absorb odors well are vinegar, baking soda, and cat litter.
+Other things that absorb odors well are white distilled vinegar, baking soda, and cat litter.

 Is musty house smell dangerous?